Elect Mark Loewe

 Ph.
-D. Physics, B. S. Physics, B. S. Chemistry
+D. Physics, B. S. Chemistry, B. S. Physics

 Mark Loewe's scientific background

 I humbly ask for your vote in Texas' 3 November 2020 General Election.

 Congress gave away $574,587,783,463.63 of interest on our federal debt during fiscal year 2019.
 This give-away, of roughly $1,742 per year for every man, woman, and child, or $6,966 per year per four-person family, does immense harm to Americans, including Texans, and enriches creditors, including the Federal Reserve System (bankers), Japan, and Communist China.